-Faculty members on the university staff who are affiliated psychologists (for example psychologists who work for the medical school, training psychologists, or psychiatrists) may be added to the committee but should not replace a faculty member from within the university.
+Faculty members on the university staff who are affiliated psychologists (for example doctoral level psychologists who work for the medical school) may be added to the committee but should not replace a faculty member from within the university.
 Other faculty members who may have been trained as psychologists, but who do not practice psychology or who principally identify with some other discipline (for example social work or education), may serve as committee members.
 Such faculty must have prior approval from the department chair to serve on dissertation committees.
 If they do not, approval can be sought through the Graduate School.
-However, the responsibility for this rests with the Dissertation Director.
+Please see the Graduate Student Services Coordinator to initiate this process if it applies to you.

-Consultation with the dissertation director or the graduate program chair will usually aid a student in determining who would be an appropriate faculty member from outside the Psychology Department.
+Consultation with the dissertation director or other faculty mentors will usually aid a student in determining who would be an appropriate faculty member from outside the Psychology Department.